 44. Ugly Christmas sweater party

 One of the best things about Christmas is getting to put on that ugly Christmas sweater again.
-Vancouver has its very own ugly Christmas sweater party and Christmas sweater dash.
-The dates aren’t yet confirmed but you can find out about this year’s ugly Christmas sweater events in Vancouver here.

 Food and drink events in Vancouver this winter

-It’s not all about the outdoors activities, if you’re looking for what to do in Vancouver in winter make sure to check out the local food scene.
 Here are some of the best food events going on in Vancouver this winter and some other great food and drink ideas to keep you warm!

-45. Grab a hot chocolate (or other chocolate-y meal) at Cacao
+45. Grab a hot chocolate (or other chocolate-y meal) at Cacao *CLOSED*

-Cacao on Denman Street is a chocolate restaurant.
-They do pancakes and chocolate, chocolate fondue and hot chocolates.
 Plus a whole load more chocolate-y dishes.
-It’s a great place to head out for dessert, for brunch or just after a nice winter’s walk.
+It’s a great place to head out for dessert, brunch or just after a nice winter’s walk.

 46. Feast at Dine Out Vancouver

-48. Go to the hot chocolate festival
+47. Go to the hot chocolate festival

 Need something to warm you up during the colder and damper winter weather in Vancouver?
 Good news!
 There’s a hot chocolate festival coming to town this winter.
-The festival runs for a few weeks at the end of January and each participant has it’s own special flavour (or flavours) of hot chocolate.

-49. Vancouver International Wine Festival
+48. Vancouver International Wine Festival

-50. Take a brewery tour
+49. Take a brewery tour

 There are so many breweries in Vancouver.
 There are loads towards Olympic Village (see my cycling guide for that one here) as well as the Port Moody Ale Trail.
-Round up your friends and head out on a self-made brewery tour this winter.

-51. Warming cocktails
+50. Warming cocktails

 I love a good cocktail.
 Thom and I have been to a few places in Vancouver for cocktails over the last year or so and over winter cocktails get even better since they’re all warming and winter spiced.

-- The Botanist: If you’re looking for super fancy cocktails head to The Botanist where you’ll find (expensive) smoke making cocktails, cocktails in amazing glasses and more.
+• The Botanist: If you’re looking for super fancy cocktails head to The Botanist where you’ll find (expensive) smoke making cocktails, cocktails in amazing glasses and more.

-- Prohibition: Prohibition is a hidden cocktail bar in the Rosewood Hotel.
+• Prohibition: Prohibition is a hidden cocktail bar in the Rosewood Hotel.
 Go here before dinner to get a table and enjoy their extensive menu.

-- Long Table Distillery: Gin lovers should head to Long Table Distillery.
+• Long Table Distillery: Gin lovers should head to Long Table Distillery.
 The gin is made there and the cocktails are great!

-- Juniper: If you’re over by Chinatown then make sure you pop into Juniper.
+• Juniper: If you’re over by Chinatown then make sure you pop into Juniper.
 The cocktails here are very tasty and there’s a big menu too.
 Plus their food is great too!
 We had dinner there a few weeks ago and loved it.

-52. Brunch
+51. Brunch

 Brunch is the best for a rainy weekend where it’s not quite snow season but not quite hiking season.
 Luckily you’re spoilt for choice when it comes to brunch options in Vancouver.

-There’s Nelson the Seagull over in Gastown which is famous for its avo on toast, our local favourite the Red Umbrella in the West End and ever-popular Medina and Jam Cafe both of which you’ll likely have to queue at.
+There’s Nelson the Seagull over in Gastown which is famous for its avo on toast, our local favourite the Red Umbrella in the West End and the ever-popular Medina and Jam Cafe both of which you’ll likely have to queue at.

 Activities in downtown Vancouver and nearby this winter